torkleyy/fnstack/README.md

-# machina
+# fnstack

-`machina` is a generic state machine intended to be primarily used in game development.
+`fnstack` is a generic library for allocating a closure on the stack.
+This is a work in progress, expect missing docs, bugs and incomplete implementations.

 If you need help, ask [on the rust-gamedev Gitter channel][gi].